 In 2003, BAB became a competitive festival.
 International jury awards the festival´s main prize, VIKTOR KUBAL PRIZE, for the best film, along with the UNICEF Prize and the VISEGRAD Prize - St.Vojtech Prize and Literary Fund Premium.
 Children cast their votes at the screenings and award the YOUNG AUDIENCE PRIZE.

 In 2008 the festival introduced a new practical and theoretical platform – organizing animation workshops for children and with children - with well - known filmmakers and also screenings of works made by children.
 In the fast - paced age of new media and technology creation the festival BAB is becoming a niche environment for educating children in the media an co-operating with them – while grooming cultured viewers.
 Animation workshops for children with the assistance of young students and graduates of the Animation department of Film and Television faculty of the Academy of Performing Arts were running not only during the BAB festivals, but also after its end under their leadership in such a way, that it was included as a natural part of BIBIANA activities.

 Since 2013, the Festival also includes the BAB Atelier in which a group of children meets regulary to cooperate on common animation projects.
-In 2014 they released their first animation, The Forest - Home of Animals, followed by next two films You are never alone and The Greedy Fox in 2016.
+In 2014 they released their first film, The Forest - Home of Animals, followed by next films You are never alone /2016/, The Greedy Fox /2016, Ruddy the Scarecrow /2018/ and The Magical Ice Cream 2019.

 In 2012 the BAB festival opened a door for young audience also in large Bratislava housing estates , films in competition were screened in big cinemas of houses of culture in Petržalka and Dúbravka.

-In 2014, it was enlarged and went even further, the festival competition was introduced also in two other Slovak towns - Skalica, Prievidza and in 2016 also in Košice.
+In 2014, it was enlarged and went even further, the festival competition was introduced also in two other Slovak towns - Skalica, Prievidza and in 2018 festival competition screenings have already taken place in four cities - in Košice, Prievidza, Prešov and Myjava.